BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

 # **Purpose**
-`TOLLCLASS_Designations.csv` serves as a tollclass number registry, with the primary goal of ensuring that each specific road segment is uniquely identified by a distinct toll class number.
+`TOLLCLASS_Designations.csv` serves as a tollclass number registry, with the primary goal of ensuring that each specific road segment (group of links) is uniquely identified by a distinct tollclass number.

 # **Field Definitions**
 `project`: Project Name, indicating the name of the project when the tollclass was introduced.
 It is not used in scripts.